 (6) If the combatant commander’s contingency plan requires military members to replace contractor employees during a crisis or contingency, acquisition planning must consider whether the contract should require the contractor to train military members to do that.

-(7) For acquisitions that have or may have some portion of delivery of items or performance in a foreign country, address considerations and requirements set forth in DFARS 225.7401, Contracts requiring performance or delivery in a foreign country; 225.7402, Contractor personnel authorized to accompany U.S. Armed Forces deployed outside the United States; and 225.7404, Contract administration in support of contingency operations.
+(7) For acquisitions that have or may have some portion of delivery of items or performance in a foreign country, address considerations and requirements set forth in DFARS 225.370, Contracts requiring performance or delivery in a foreign country; 225.371, Contractor personnel supporting U.S. Armed Forces deployed outside the United States; 225.372, Antiterrorism/force protection, and 225.373, Contract administration in support of contingency operations.